ricardojoserf/SharpCovertTube/README.md

 You can find the code to run it as a service in the [SharpCovertTube_Service folder](https://github.com/ricardojoserf/SharpCovertTube/tree/main/SharpCovertTube_Service).
 It has the same functionalities except self-deletion, which would not make sense in this case.

-It possible to install it with InstallUtil, it is prepared to run as the SYSTEM user and you need to install it as administrator:
+It is possible to install it with InstallUtil, it is prepared to run as the SYSTEM user and you need to install it as administrator:

 ```
 InstallUtil.exe SharpCovertTube_Service.exe